 Legacy Applications Data: things to know.

-To upgrade, though, you need to make a big decision—do you migrate your entire system or upgrade/modernize the one you currently have?
+To upgrade, though, you need to make a big decision.
+Do you migrate your entire system or upgrade/modernize the one you currently have?

 Legacy Application Migrations